JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 Ken Glasziou

-This is indeed a strange topic for our "Favorite Places" segment.
+This is indeed a strange topic for our “Favorite Places” segment.
 But if you have the stamina, read on and discover the reality of a revelation.

 "Evolving energy has substance; it has weight, although weight is always relative, depending on revolutionary velocity, mass, and antigravity.
 Mass in matter tends to retard velocity in energy; and the anywhere-present velocity of energy represents: the initial endowment of velocity, minus retardation by mass encountered in transit, plus the regulatory function of the living energy controllers of the superuniverse and the physical influence of near-by highly heated or heavily charged bodies….